Working out from home now and curious about must have equipment for a home gym? Get started with my 10 Home Gym Must Haves!

-I’m all about body weight workouts, but there is something to be said for adding a little weight sometimes.
+I'm all about bodyweight workouts, but there is something to be said for adding a little hand weights.
 I have a small collection of hand weights that gets the job done.
-Most of us women don’t need anything too complicated and this 32 pound set works great for me.
-Here’s a set in black if you don’t love bright colors as much as I do.
+Most of us don't need anything too complicated and this 32-pound set works great for me.
+It's on the top of my list for home gym must haves.

-Light weights are a great way to make your exercises even more effective.
-There are all sorts of studies that show women benefit from weight training including a decrease threat for osteoporosis, healthier bones and leaner muscles.
+A light hand weight is a great way to make your exercises even more effective.
+There are all sorts of studies that show women and men benefit from weight training including a decrease threat for osteoporosis, healthier bones, and leaner muscles.
 If you need some guidance on what to do with them, you can find all sorts of workout inspiration on blogs like Running in a Skirt and Pinterest.
 Start with this workout here!